mariela12345/nlp_papersdetection/README.md

 # Task1
 ## Instructions and guidelines
-1. Run first the preprocessing steps: <br/>
+1. Run first the preprocessing steps with functions a, b, c in that order <br/>
-2. Execute the similarity functions for filter out the articles that do not employ deep learning techniques: <br/>
+2. Execute the similarity functions for filter out the articles that do not employ deep learning techniques: run functions e ,f, g in that order (first approach) or function  k, l, m (second approach) <br/>
 2.1.
-First approach () obtain the articles that only use deep learning using cosine similarity, obtaining the max value per article and getting the articles with a similarity score threshold of 0.3
+First approach (functions ...) obtain the articles that only use deep learning using cosine similarity, obtaining the max value per article and getting the articles with a similarity score threshold of 0.3
 - Run function () <br/>
 2.2.
 Second approach () obtain articles that use only deep learning using cosine similarity but instead of threshold ranking them from high to low similarity scores and filter only 25% of the entire data
 - Run function () <br/>
 3. Plotting the keywords related to deep learning (bar plots) of both approaches to show the DL techniques employed in the selected articles
 - Run function () <br/>
 ## Solution components
-- Component 1:
-- Component 2:
+- First approach: Stem-BERT model (Mini-) for embedding sentences and compare with reference words/sentences related to deep learning techniques,cosine similarity and maximum value of cosine computation per article
+- Second approach: Using the same sentence embedding model (stem-BERT type), comparing also with deep learning methods words/sentences, after cosine similarity a ranking of the top articles that match (25% whole data)
+## Notes
+- Second approach seems better obtaining a more number of articles that might follow deep learning techniques.
+A fast checking looking into the bar charts, second approach captures more deep learning keywords/articles.
+- First approach capture less number of articles which does not seem that accurate comparing to the whole dataset.

 # Task2